Kiza-coder/Cogip/README.md

 - prepare the router

 Day 4:
+- everyone working on their on parts (company, contacts, invoices)
+    - SQL queries
+    - display elements on the global page
+    - display elements on the detailled page
+- Merge all work to the development branch (Julien)
+- Work on the CRUD (Create and Read)
+    - Start work on Insert page invoices (Kiza)

 Day 5:
+- DEBUGGING a lot before we could do :
+- Insert pages invoices, companies, contacts

 Day 6:
+- Merge all work to development branch and test
+- Sanitize inputs with Regex
+- add Access and User tables to DB

 Day 7:
+- Login page + add super-user to db
+- Work on the CRUD (Update) Contact Page (Julien)
+- Detail for providers and clients page for company part (Laly)
+- Start Welcome Page (Laly)

 Day 8:

 Day 9:
+FREESTYLE ON
 Day 10:

 ## Content